|The Public Paperfolding History Project

 I have found one intriguing reference, from antiqueanswerman.blogspot.com/2008/11/spill-holder.html, to the effect that 'From 1700-1870 spill holders were made of wood, iron, earthenware, glass, and even fancy folded wall paper', but unfortunately no evidence to back it up.

-Paper spills could be simple twists of paper or more complex fold and cut designs.
+Paper spills could be simple twists of paper or more complex decorative designs.

-Volume 96 (January to June 1878) of Godey's Lady Book, an American publication, contains a section on making 'fancy spills' of a similar design.
+Volume 96 (January to June 1878) of Godey's Lady Book contains a section on making 'fancy spills'.

 Volume 97 (July to December 1878) of the same publication contained a section titled 'Work for Old Ladies' which gave basic instructions for making paper spills.